 You can store dried herbs for up to a year, maybe even longer, if you keep them in rigid containers with airtight seals.
 I like to use mason jars and seal them with my food saver attachment.
-Label your storage containers with variety of herb you’ve dried and the date.
+Label your storage containers with the variety of herb you’ve dried and the date.

 Make sure the leaves are completely dry and keep them in a cool, dry, darkened area; like a pantry.
 This will help protect against light deterioration.
-Dried mint can be stored whole or crushed, but the whole leaves will keep their flavor longer.
+Dried mint can be stored whole or crushed, but whole leaves will keep their flavor longer.
 You can judge their strength by their aroma when they are crushed.